knrdhz/personalspace/src/pages/projects/projects.md

 title: projects
 layout: special
 ---

-Here is the list of some of projects I made or worked on at some point of my career.
+## Here is the list of *some* of the projects I have spent some deal of time with.

 - [Source code of this very website](https://github.com/knrdhz/personalspace)
 - [My dotfiles (vim, nvim, tmux...)](https://github.com/knrdhz/dotfiles)